Babzyadamu/Grandis-Bank-Analysis/README.md

 # Insights:
 - On site transactions constituted 23% while mobile app transactions was 77%.
 - 2023 had the highest yearly combined transaction at 479,220.
-- Soth East region had the highest transaction with mobile app transaction at 354,221 and On site transaction at 74,071
+- South East region had the highest transaction with mobile app transaction at 354,221 and On site transaction at 74,071
--
+- Mobile app transaction peaked at May 2023 with 32,578 while it declined in 2024.
+Onsite transaction had the highest transaction in October 2023 with 17,920.